MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamTemplateList.md

 /api/teamtemplates/v1.0/retailStore/Public/en-US                Organize a Store               Collaborate with your retail ...
 3     1
 /api/teamtemplates/v1.0/retailManagerCollaboration/Public/en-US Retail - Manager Collaboration Collaborate with managers acr...
 3     1
 ```

+Returns all en-US templates within the universe of templates the admin’s tenant has access to.

+Note: All 1P Microsoft templates will always be returned in the specified locale.

 ### EXAMPLE 2